maxbundscherer/prototype-akka-persistence-serializer/Readme.md

 ## Description

 The project is written in **scala**.
-Used akka persistence toolkit and custom serializer based on circe (json library for scala).
+Akka persistence toolkit and custom serializer based on circe (json library for scala) have been used.

 SBT (and for default journal and snapshot storage: redis-server) required

-- See config located in ``./src/main/resources/application.conf`` (opt change redis config)
+- See config located in ``./src/main/resources/application.conf`` (opt. change redis config)
 - Test project with ``sbt clean coverage test``
 - Generate coverage report(s) with ``sbt coverageReport``